microsoft/onnxruntime/docs/execution_providers/OpenVINO-ExecutionProvider.md

 2. Linux

 We currently do not have a process to build directly in Linux.
-But we can copy shared library libonnxruntime.so to onnxruntime source repository in windows and execute the same commands above to get custom nuget package for linux.
+But we can copy shared library <ORT linux repo>/build/Linux/<config>/libonnxruntime.so to onnxruntime source repository in windows and execute the same commands above to get custom nuget package for linux.
 Two nuget packages will be created Microsoft.ML.OnnxRuntime.Managed and Microsoft.ML.OnnxRuntime.Openvino.

 On Linux Machine
 ```